theBowja/genshin-db/readme.md

 - all domains of forgery
 - "names"

-Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.
+Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\n
 Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshinweaponmaterialtypesquery-opts) to see example inputs and outputs for this function.

 ## genshin.talentmaterialtypes(query[, opts])